thennarasur/Thennarasu_python_assign_rpd/README.md

 Thus automated the downloading of a file.
 Got all the tickers current data.

 *Note*
-check the jupiter notebook file above for the code.
+check the jupyter notebook file above for the code.